How is Medical Waste Disposed of: Where Does It Go?

 How Is Medical Waste Disposed Of?

-At the hospital or medical institution, staff members must start the medical waste disposal process properly by separating materials into designated containers.
-For example, sharps must be placed in FDA-approved sharps containers that are puncture-resistant and leak-proof.
+At the hospital or medical institution, staff members must start the medical waste disposal process properly by performing waste segregation, which involves separating materials into designated containers according to the specific waste streams they belong to.
+For example, sharps must be placed in FDA-approved sharps containers that are puncture-resistant and leak-proof, while other medical waste containers are used to collect and transport different waste streams for further treatment.

 The waste must also be packaged in accordance with the DOT and local regulations.
 Some materials require strict labeling and packaging requirements.
 Institutions can work with their medical waste disposal service providers to make sure they understand all the specific guidelines.

 While a few large organizations disinfect medical waste on-site, most work with medical waste management companies who take over the process at this step.
+In most cases, medical waste is transported off site for treatment at specialized facilities.
 The company you choose to work with will pick up medical waste in a truck and often supply you with new containers for the next batch.

-The medical waste management company will transport waste to a facility designed to render waste non-infectious.
+The medical waste management company will transport waste to a treatment facility, such as a licensed Treatment, Storage, and Disposal Facility (TSDF), where various treatment methods are used to ensure the waste is properly treated and rendered non-infectious before final disposal.
 What this looks like can depend on local, state, and federal guidelines.
 In the next section, we’ll examine what happens to medical waste once it reaches this stage.

 Where Does Medical Waste Go?